Erwin-J/Gallery-System-with-NestJS-Angular/README.md

 This will boot up both applications without the need of building them.

-# Running in production
+# Running as production version

-I highly recommend to check the full code and modify it to your needs before using it in production.
+I highly recommend to check the full code and modify it if you would really intended to use this in production.
 There might still be minor bugs, as the true intention for this is to be an example.
 Please take note of the environment files for both Angular and NestJS, as they both need to point to the same folder and require correct configuration.

-Angular:
+**Angular:**

 - Navigate to the Gallery-Manager folder and run the following commands:
   - npm i
-  - npm run build
+  - ng build
-    - This will output to the xx folder.
+    - This will output to the dist folder.
 Take note of this.

-NestJS:
+**NestJS:**

 Check the app.controller.ts file.
 This one is responsible for redirecting you to the main page you want to have.

 - Navigate to the root folder and execute the following commands:
   - npm i
-  - npm run build
+  - npm run build:prod
-    - This will output to the xx folder.
-You'll need this.
+    - This will output to the dist folder.
-    - Inside the xx folder, look for the "frontend" folder.
+    - Inside the Gallery-Admin, look for the dist folder and move all files over to the "frontend" folder.
 If it doesn't exist, create one.
     - Copy the output from angular into the frontend folder.
+      - Note: you can change the output directory straight into the frontend folder if you desire.
+You can make these adjustments in the angular.json file.
+    - Install pm2 (recommended): npm install pm2 -g or yarn global add pm2.
+    - Run with pm2: pm2 start dist/main.js --name gallery
+    - You should be able to find your full application running at http://localhost:3000/ (unless you made changes to this)
+      - Note: a copy of production.env is made into .env and is being used.
+For a currently unknown reason, it fails to take the production.env file while doing a production build.
+    - Check your running process with pm2 list
 - Yay!
-If everything is configured correctly, you may now run NestJS as a production version.
+If everything is configured correctly, you are now running NestJS as a production version while serving Angular through it!
-  - Please note that you can not simply copy this to a server.
-You will something to run it.
-I recommend looking into pm2.